gemma567/coursework_project/coursework_gemma/README.txt

 Biopython
 pandas
 scipy
+flask

 Usage
-To use this script, run breed_finder.py, providing your name and the filename of the file containing the mystery sequence to be tested as arguments.
+To use this script, run breed_finder.py, providing your name and the path of the file containing the mystery sequence to be tested as arguments.

-Alternatively - you can run app.py to see the results of as a webpage output.
+Alternatively - for a better visual output - you can run app.py to see the results of as a webpage.
 This serves the results of the mystery.fa alignment with the database at localhost:5000